zhanglz95/WApy/README.md

 import PolygonCut
 ```

-The two Polygons you input should like this:
+The two Polygons you input should be like this:
 ```markdown
 #"x y x y ... x y" in clockwise
 S = "161 137 429 376 558 192 619 418 281 431"